 - Type “ search.google.com in the search bar and navigate

 - Login to the site

 - Select the property from the ” search property” drop-down

 - Select “Add User” in the Users and permissions

 - Lastly, add the user’s email and click on “Add.”
 And that’s it, and you are done with adding a user.

 On The Bottom Line

-For summing up, google console, more popularly known as the google search console, is a top-notch web service launched by Google.
-It enables a webmaster to promote clicks and impressions and offers some other premium services listed above.
+To sum up, google console, more popularly known as the google search console, is a top-notch web service launched by Google.
+It enables a webmaster to promote clicks and impressions and offers other premium services.

-Also, we have tried to answer each of your questions such as “what is the average position in google search engine?”, how can you add users to google search console?” and many more.
+Also, we have tried to answer each of your questions, such as “what is the average position in the google search engine?” how can you add users to the google search console?” and many more.
 However, reading carefully is the only matter of consideration over here.